 Membership.

 Membership for 2025 is £15.
 Visitor entrance will be £4.00 per meeting from January 2025.
 Cash or cheque payments can be made at any meeting.
+If you would like to become a Member of the group, our 2025 membership year starts in January.
+If you attend 4 or more of the 9 meetings we hold every year then Membership is the best option!

-We would urge those who can, to please pay by BACS to our bank business account:
+We would urge those who can to please pay by BACS to our bank business account:

-Name: Kineton and District Local History Group
+name: Kineton and District Local History Group,

 Please include your full name so we can correctly attribute your payment.